kimwalisch/primecount/doc/Partial-Sieve-Function.md

 the initialization of the lookup table is implemented in [PhiTiny.cpp](https://github.com/kimwalisch/primecount/blob/master/src/PhiTiny.cpp).

-### if (x > pp/2 && x ≤ pp) phi(x, a) = φ(pp) - phi(pp - x, a)
+### if (x%pp > pp/2) phi(x, a) = x/pp * φ(pp) + φ(pp) - phi(pp - 1 - x%pp, a)

-In the formula above pp corresponds to the product of the first a primes: pp = 2 * 3 * ... * prime[a].
+In the formula above pp corresponds to the product of the first a primes: pp = 2 * 3 * ... * prime[a]
-This formula can be used in combination with the formula from the previous paragraph to reduce the size of the phi(i, a) lookup table to half of its original size, at the expense of slightly increasing the number of executed instructions.
-Practically this formula does not seem very useful, its use will most likely slow down your phi(x, a) implementation.
-This formula is not being used in primecount and I am also not aware of any other math library that uses it.
+and [φ(n)](https://en.wikipedia.org/wiki/Euler%27s_totient_function) is Euler's totient function.
+When it is not possible to compute phi(x, a) in O(1) using the formula from the first paragraph this formula can be used to reduce the phi(x, a) computation size to about half on average.
+If (x%pp > pp/2) then this formula allows computing phi(pp - 1 - x%pp, a) instead of phi(x, a) where pp - 1 - x%pp is smaller than x.
+I tested this formula in primecount, however it did not provide any speedup.
+The main issue with this formula is that it involves the product of the first a primes which grows rather quickly and hence this formula can only be used for small values of a.
+In computer programs that use 64-bit integers this formula can be used for a ≤ 16.
+This formula is described in more detail in R.P.
+Leopold's paper [[7]](#References).

 ### Stop recursion at c instead of 1